 - Promoting Information and Communication Technologies (ICTs) and digital skills – photos showing how ICTs and digital skills can improve widespread access of young people to TVET and prepare them for the jobs of the future.

 The photos should focus on young people who are engaged in activities that are enabling the achievement of any of the above priorities.

 When is the submission deadline?

-All photos must be submitted using the submission form on or before 7 June 2019 to unevoc.skills(at)unesco.org.
+Submissions of all photos using the submission form is extended until 17 June 2019 to unevoc.skills(at)unesco.org.

 What can I win?

 The winners of the #SkillsInAction Photo Competition will receive the following prizes: